wucheeman/bamazon/README.md

 	$ node bamazonManager.js

-and the application offers the option of viewing the product catalog (with quantity in stock added), identify low inventory items, increase inventory and add a new product.
-Once the manager choses one and completes the task, the application ends.
+and the application offers the option of viewing the product catalog (with quantity in stock added), identify low inventory items, increase inventory, and add a new product.
+In each task, the manager is led through the process by a series of prompts.
+Once the manager choses a task and completes it, the application ends.
 Future development will keep the application running until the manager decides to quit.

 ## Authors